Animal lead poisoning: Prevention

 The use of alternative metals in shot such as steel and tungsten have been implemented since 1991 in the United States for all migratory bird hunting.
-Some ammunition manufacturers are producing bullets made of solid copper or a mix of 95% copper 5% zinc, which are in ways superior to lead bullets.
-There have been efforts to dredge marshlands to remove the build-up of lead in the sediment from the past however efforts such as this are expensive.
+Some ammunition manufacturers are producing bullets made of solid copper or a mix of 95% copper and 5% zinc, which are in ways superior to lead bullets.
+There have been efforts to dredge marshlands to remove the build-up of lead in the sediment from the past, however efforts such as this are expensive.